 Item 1.
-Legal Proceedings
+Legal Proceedings.

-In addition to the matters described in the Company's Annual Report on Form 10-K for the fiscal year ended November 30, 2007 (the "Form 10-K") and those described below, in the normal course of business, the Company has been named, from time to time, as a defendant in various legal actions, including arbitrations, class actions, and other litigation, arising in connection with its activities as a global diversified financial services institution.
+In addition to the matters described in the Company's Annual Report on Form 10-K for the fiscal year ended November 30, 2007 (the "Form 10-K"), the Company's Quarterly Report on Form 10-Q for the quarterly period ended February 29, 2008 (the "First Quarter Form 10-Q") and those described below, in the normal course of business, the Company has been named, from time to time, as a defendant in various legal actions, including arbitrations, class actions, and other litigation, arising in connection with its activities as a global diversified financial services institution.
 Certain of the actual or threatened legal actions include claims for substantial compensatory and/or punitive damages or claims for indeterminate amounts of damages.
 In some cases, the issuers that would otherwise be the primary defendants in such cases are bankrupt or in financial distress.